• By - Narsimha Chary

 • Scholarship payment needed for fee deadline — failure to pay university fees on a specific date causes course cancellation

 When we invoke Section 7(1), the application must explicitly cite the life-or-liberty fact pattern with dates and consequences.
 Generic urgency does not trigger the clause.
-Our advocates frame the urgency justification carefully so it survives Information Commission scrutiny if challenged.
+Our legal team frame the urgency justification carefully so it survives Information Commission scrutiny if challenged.

 The six most common education RTIs we handle